sdokus/sdokus-dev-day-concepts/support-flowchart.md

   - Any Slack conversations that are relevant

 ## Slack Template
-When asking a question in Slack, try out this template: <br/>
+When asking a question in Slack, try out this template (copy and paste into Slack):

 :eyebrow: Expected vs Experienced Behavior: [This is what happens when I try to recreate on a sandbox] vs [this is what happens on the client's site]

 :pencil: Steps to Reproduce:
 ```
    1. [i.e. Have these plugins installed]